Rounding-up of Canada Day events near you

 How should you celebrate Canada Day in the beautiful city of Edmonton?
 We can offer up a few ideas – see below!

-• Legislative Assembly Visitor Centre: The main floor of the Edmonton Federal Building will be open to the public on Canada Day.
+• Legislative Assembly Visitor Centre is open to the public on Canada Day.
 With a schedule of events happening all day (in and outside), and a ton of food trucks to keep the hangry at bay while you celebrate, you can’t go wrong.

-• Edmonton Valley Zoo is hosting a scavenger hunt, live music and will teach you about all the Canadian animal friends at the zoo.
+• Edmonton Valley Zoo is hosting a scavenger hunt, live music and will teach you about all the Canadian animal friends at the zoo from 11 am to 4 pm.
 Find more details here.

-• Feeling like a riverboat cruise and fireworks?
-Celebrate Canada’s birthday on the tranquil waters of the North Saskatchewan River for a sunset cruise.
+• Edmonton River Boat is hosting a riverboat cruise and fireworks to celebrate Canada’s birthday on the tranquil waters of the North Saskatchewan River for ages 18+ for a sunset cruise.
 Sounds lovely, doesn’t it?

 Enjoy your weekend, and happy celebrating!